bereydev/react-job/README.md

 **SPECIFICALLY DO NOT USE THE [DataGridPro](https://mui.com/x/react-data-grid/) MUIX COMPONENT**

+**Send an email to bereyziat.recruitment@gmail.com as soon as your finished with the task.**

-Once finished, if your code is selected you will have the opportunity to show your work and discuss your thinking process with our CEO.
-Send an email to job
+If your code is selected you will have the opportunity to show your work and discuss your thinking process with our CEO.

 **Even if there is timing constraint for this task try to not spend more than 1 day on the task.
 The main part of this code should take you about half a day to figure out.**